 In the third quarter of fiscal 2006, we purchased the remaining outstanding capital stock that we did not already own of the On Demand Group Limited ("ODG"), a company incorporated under the laws of the United Kingdom.
 The purchase agreement provides for additional contingent consideration if ODG meets certain annual performance goals related to net income over three measurement periods ending January 31, 2008.
 We may pay up to a maximum aggregate contingent consideration of \$12 million (based on the exchange rate in effect at April 30, 2007), including up to 50% payable in shares of our common stock, par value \$0.01 per share, with the remainder payable in cash provided that the performance goals are met.
-The contingent consideration is comprised of three installments, each to be made annually, beginning with the year ending January 31, 2006, for an annual baseline amount of \$2.2 million, \$2.3 million and \$4.9 million, respectively (based on the exchange rate in effect at January 31, 2006, June 30, 2006 and April 30, 2007, respectively).
+The contingent consideration is comprised of three installments, each to be made annually, beginning with the year ending January 31, 2006, for an annual baseline amount of \$2.2 million, \$2.3 million and \$4.9 million, respectively (based on the exchange rate in effect at January 31, 2006 and April 30, 2007, respectively).
 These amounts are subject to upward and downward adjustment based on the actual net income related performance of ODG, as clarified in the agreement, during these periods, provided that the aggregate maximum contingent consideration payable is the sum of these baseline amounts plus a maximum of \$2.6 million (based on the exchange rate in effect at April 30, 2007).
 On January 31, 2006, the first earnout measurement period ended, and we recorded \$2.8 million (USD equivalent) of additional purchase price as goodwill based upon ODG's net income for the initial annual performance period ended January 31, 2006.
-In May 2006, the Company paid \$3.0 million (USD equivalent at the current exchange rate) to satisfy this obligation.
-On June 30, 2006, SeaChange and the former stockholders of ODG amended the original purchase agreement to provide for the acceleration of the second installment of contingent consideration (for the year ended January 31, 2007) in exchange for the issuance to th
+In May 2006, we paid \$3.0 million (USD equivalent at the current exchange rate) to satisfy this obligation.
+On June 30, 2006, SeaChange and the former stockholders of ODG amended the original purchase agreement to provide for the acceleration of the second installment of contingent consideration (for the year ended January 31, 2007) in exchange for the issuance to the sellers of 341,360 shares of our common stock having a fair market value of \$2.3 million as of the date of the amendment.
+Consequently, we recorded an additional \$2.3 million of goodwill to reflect the accelerated second installment of contingent consideration.